 Education for Ministry (EfM) is a program designed to create a theologically literate laity.
 As Baptized Believers, we are called to live and serve Christ.
 EfM is a space where we can discover more clearly what that means, and how to live into that reality.
-The entire EfM program takes four years to complete, but participants in EfM commit to just one year at a time.
+The entire EfM program takes four years to complete, but participants in EfM commit to a single year at a time.
 Year 1 covers the Old Testament, Year 2 covers the New Testament, Year 3 covers Church History, and Year 4 provides an overview of modern theology.
 There are significant scripture readings for the first two years, and participants use many of the same textbooks as would be found in a seminary education.
 The material can often be quite dense.
 Students report anywhere from 3 to 5 hours of reading in conjunction with our weekly meetings.
 The 2017-2018 group at St. Michael's meets on Monday nights of the academic year from approximately 6:00 to 9:00 p.m.
 For more information please contact James W. Smith at (405) 833-3901.

 Daughters of the King

 The Daughters of the King is an Order for women in the Episcopal Church with Chapters in the Roman Catholic, Anglican, and in the Evangelical Lutheran Churches in America.
 Daughters are dedicated to prayer and service For Christ's Sake.